 The chairs of the governance and collaboration committees will provide updates to the council, represent committee discussions during council discussions, and ensure decisions are being made in accordance with the principles of the framework - taking all necessary requirements into consideration.

-A website will be developed and maintained where all submissions and decisions will be regularly posted for the community to see.
+The ITGC website will include all submissions and decisions.
 This will make IT decision-making and investments much more transparent than they are currently.